mikenizo808/Get-LenovoLegionFirmware/README.md

 ## Backup your system

 Before updating firmware you should take a full backup of your system using a USB Lacie drive or similar.
-In Ubuntu the backup software require.s your storage media to be able to hold two backups.
-Always get the bigger backup drive when in doubt (i.e. from BEstBuy or similar).
+In Ubuntu the backup software requires your storage media to be able to hold two backups.
+Always get the bigger backup drive when in doubt (i.e. from BestBuy or similar).

 ## Firmware install requires Windows